lowievane/Fedora-Lab/README.md

 This system runs on Fedora 41 Server, which means it automatically comes with Cockpit installed.
 Cockpit is a web interface for system administration.
 I've added some extensions to Cockpit, namely [cockpit-file-sharing](https://github.com/45Drives/cockpit-file-sharing) and [cockpit-identities](https://github.com/45Drives/cockpit-identities).
 These extensions help me with the management of users, groups and the setup of the SMB shares.
 More on that later.
+For a home panel I use [homer](https://github.com/bastienwirtz/homer).

 ### Docker